yft22/sec-gate-oidc/docs/1-architecture-presentation.md

 # Introduction

-afb-sec-gate-oidc is an afb-binder-v4 extension.
+`sec-gate-oidc` is an afb-binder v4 extension.
 It leverages binder hooking capabilities to enforce authentication from an external authority (IDP) to allow/deny HTTP/REST/WEBsocket requests.

 Hooked input request can be checked against: